 When withholding a reward, or giving a reward for doing the right thing isn’t enough, sometimes it makes sense to reprimand your puppy.
 It’s important to remember that reprimanding your puppy isn’t about scaring your dog or hurting your friend - we would never want to do that!
 Imagine if your friend or child made a mistake - you wouldn’t want to scare or hurt them as encouragement to never do it again!
 The same is true for puppies.
 Giving a simple but firm ‘NO!’
 With a finger point or a brief leash tug is enough to alert your pup that they need to make an adjustment.
 By doing this, and withholding a reward, your dog should make changes fairly quickly.

-Dogs are smart and social animals and want to please their owners.
+Dogs are smart and social animals and want to please their dog parents.
 Training your pup and using corrections is a great way to build your bond and ensure a healthy and happy home for everyone!

 Has your dog ate your homework?
 Share your story with us below!